-Peperomia Graveolens (pep-er-ROH-mee-uh Grav-ee-OH-lens) is an ornamental, succulent, and perennial houseplant and one of the many peperomia species from the family Piperaceae.
+Peperomia Graveolens (pep-er-ROH-mee-uh Grav-ee-OH-lens) is an ornamental, succulent, and perennial houseplant and one of the many peperomia plant species from the family Piperaceae.

-It was first collected in 1973 by German botanists at an altitude range of 2000 to 2500 meters.
+It was first collected in 1973 by German botanists at an altitude range of 2,000 to 2,500 meters.

-Peperomia graveolens grows in the reasonably elevated dry regions of Cordillera on the cliffs where it adapted to the climate.
+Peperomia graveolens grows in Cordillera’s reasonably elevated dry regions on the cliffs, where it adapted to the climate.